DejavuCode/Python-exercises/README.md

 Python exercises for beginners

 Here is a list of interactive Python exercises for beginners.
 All the exercises are categorized and structured.
-(You can take a look at this YouTube channel to see the answers explained by the instructor)
+(You can take a look at the YouTube channel to see the answers explained by the instructor)

 # Python Exercises for Basics and Variables